Providing protection from the unexpected for you and your family is an important part of the Baker Hughes benefits program.

 Baker Hughes provides you with basic life coverage at two times (2x) your benefits base pay, up to $500,000, at no cost to you.
 You also have the option to purchase additional coverage for you and your family.

-You can choose to buy additional Life Insurance for yourself, up to eight times (8x) your base pay, at a discounted rate and pay for it directly from your paycheck.
+You can choose to buy additional Life Insurance for yourself, up to eight times (8x) your annual benefits base pay, at a discounted rate and pay for it directly from your paycheck.
 If you have dependents, you can also purchase Life Insurance at the discounted rates.
 For your spouse, you can choose from $25,000 to $250,000 of coverage and $10,000 of coverage for children.

 You're eligible to elect one times (1x) to eight times (8x) of your benefits base pay rounded to the next highest $1,000 if not already a multiple thereof (up to a maximum of $6 million).